optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 **Things we want to keep**

-- Mixing the options for all optimizers in a single dictionary and discarding options that do not apply to the selected optimizer allows to loop very efficiently over very different algorithms (without `if` conditions in the user's code).
+- The ability to provide global options that are filtered for each optimizer.
+Mixing the options for all optimizers in a single dictionary and discarding options that do not apply to the selected optimizer allows to loop very efficiently over very different algorithms (without `if` conditions in the user's code).
 This is very good for quick experimentation, e.g. solving the same problem with three different optimizers and limiting each optimizer to 100 function evaluations.
 - The basic namespaces help to quickly see what is influenced by a specific option.
 This works especially well to distinguish stopping options and convergence criteria from other tuning parameters of the algorithms.
 However, it would be enough to keep them as a naming convention if we find it hard to support the `.` notation.
 - All options are documented in the estimagic documentation, i.e. we do not link to the docs of original packages.
+Now they will also be discoverable in an IDE.

 **Problems**